Program Overview

 Property Owner, Property, Product and Contractor Eligibility

 To be eligible to receive financing from the Program, the Property Owner, the Property and the Qualifying Improvements to be affixed to the Property must meet eligibility criteria.
-In addition, a contractor meeting the Program’s minimum eligibility criteria and registered with the Program as a Qualifying Improvement Contractor, as defined below, must install the Eligible Products financed by the Program.
+In addition, a contractor meeting the Program’s minimum eligibility criteria and registered with the Program as a Qualifying Improvement Contractor, as defined below, must install the Qualifying Improvements financed by the Program.

 Property Owner Eligibility